chaudhariniraj/NJ-customer-chatbot-solution-accelerator/README.md

 <summary>Click to learn more about the key features this solution enables</summary>

 - **Intelligent agent orchestration using Microsoft Agent Framework**
-  Leverage Microsoft Foundry's Agent Framework with an orchestrator agent that uses automatic tool selection to route customer queries to specialized agents (Product Lookup and Policy/Knowledge).
+  Leverage Microsoft Foundry's Agent Framework with an orchestrator agent that uses automatic tool selection to route customer queries to specialized agents (catalog/product lookup and policy/knowledge).
 The orchestrator analyzes user intent and automatically invokes the appropriate specialist agent as a tool, ensuring queries are handled by the most capable agent for each task.

+- **Multi-scenario deployment**
+  Choose **ecommerce** (Contoso Paints), **healthcare** (Contoso Health), or **banking** (Contoso Banking) per environment.
+Each scenario packs its own host UI, API surface, search indexes, seed data, and Foundry agent instructions under `scenarios/`.

+- **Embeddable chat widget**
+  The chat experience ships as a standalone widget (`widget.js`) from the chat frontend and embeds into the scenario host.
+Customers get text chat with product/service cards where applicable, plus Voice Live for spoken conversations—without coupling the host UI to the chat stack.

 - **Hybrid search capabilities**
-  Foundry IQ provides fast, accurate product discovery and policy document retrieval using semantic and keyword search, enabling natural language queries across product catalogs and knowledge bases.
-Specialized agents access search indexes to retrieve relevant information from product catalogs and policy documents.
+  Foundry IQ provides fast, accurate catalog and policy document retrieval using semantic and keyword search, enabling natural language queries across industry knowledge bases.
+Specialized agents access scenario-specific search indexes to retrieve relevant information.

 - **Natural language interaction**
   Microsoft Foundry's Agent Framework orchestrates multi-agent workflows using GPT-5.4-mini to deliver conversational, context-aware responses that understand customer intent.
 The framework maintains conversation threads and context across sessions, enabling natural, flowing conversations with specialized agents.
+Voice Live uses the same Foundry pipeline with scenario-aware grounding.

-- **Modern e-commerce experience**
+- **Modern scenario host experience**
-  React-based frontend with dual-panel layout featuring product browsing and integrated AI chat assistant for seamless shopping and support experiences
+  React-based host frontend for browsing the industry catalog (paints, clinical services, or banking products) with an integrated floating chat assistant for seamless discovery and support

 - **Scalable data architecture**
-  Azure Cosmos DB stores product catalogs, customer orders, and chat history with high availability and global distribution, ensuring fast access to customer and product data
+  Azure Cosmos DB stores catalogs, transactions/orders, and chat history with high availability and global distribution, ensuring fast access to customer and catalog data

 </details>

 ---

 ## Getting Started

 <img src="./documents/Images/quick-deploy.png" width="48" />